stanbar/FDKG/docs/Federated Protocol.md

 Our protocol is a combination of [[@schoenmakersLectureNotesCryptographic2018]] and [[@haoAnonymousVotingTworound2010]].
-For the threshold 3-round voting scheme we use the technique described in [[@schoenmakersLectureNotesCryptographic2018]] ([link, section 7.1 Electronic Voting, page 78](https://www.win.tue.nl/~berry/CryptographicProtocols/LectureNotes.pdf)); however, we use elliptic-curves, zkSNARK proofs, and multi-candidates settings.
+For the threshold 3-round voting scheme we use the technique described in [[@schoenmakersLectureNotesCryptographic2018]] ([link, section 6.3.1 Threshold ElGamal Cryptosystem, page 75](https://www.win.tue.nl/~berry/CryptographicProtocols/LectureNotes.pdf)); however, we use elliptic-curves, zkSNARK proofs, and multi-candidates settings.
 For multi-candidates, we use the technique described in [[@haoAnonymousVotingTworound2010]] ([link](http://homepages.cs.ncl.ac.uk/feng.hao/files/OpenVote_IET.pdf)).

 Assumptions: